HasserJames/priceBasket/readme.md

 ## Pre-Requisites

+The following tools must be installed:

-1.- SBT has to be installed
+1.- SBT

-2.- JDK has to be installed
+2.- JDK

+3.- GIT

 Note: Both SBT and JDk can be downloaded from: https://www.scala-sbt.org/1.x/docs/es/Installing-sbt-on-Windows.html